IHasPeks/peks-announcer/README.md

 ## Create Sound Packs

 The program comes bundled with a few sound packs.
-If you want to create your own. you can use the creation tools in the app to generate a pack structure with everything you need. if you prefer to do this manually. read on.
+If you want to create your own, You can use the creation tools in the app to generate a pack structure with everything you need. if you prefer to do this manually, Keep reading for a short tutorial.

 Sound Packs need to be placed in the following folders. these change depending on your platform of choice.
 Linux: `~/.config/lol-announcer/sounds/your_sound_pack`

 Windows: `%APPDATA\lol-announcer\sounds\your_sound_pack`.

-All sounds in a soundpack should be processed. there is an option in app to do this for you.
+**All sounds in a soundpack should be processed. there is an option in app to do this for you.**

 Each sound pack should contain a config.json with the following data.
 ```json